 What should we consider?
 Let’s take a closer look below.

 - Don’t Rush the Process: Take time to grieve before making significant decisions.
 Seek professional advice and ensure you have the legal right to proceed.
+Rushing often leads to items being discarded that are later discovered to have financial or sentimental significance.
+A measured approach also allows beneficiaries time to communicate their preferences before anything is removed or disposed of.

 - Don’t Disregard the Will: Remember, the estate isn’t solely yours; discuss the distribution of items with beneficiaries and keep track of their preferences.
+If no valid will exists, the estate is distributed according to statutory hierarchy rules — understanding what is a deceased estate and how intestacy laws apply in NSW can help families avoid costly disputes.

 - Don’t Rely on Unprofessional or Personal Valuations: Don’t rely on personal opinions for valuing items; consult a professional appraiser for valuable belongings.
+Items that appear ordinary may hold significant resale or collectible value, while others assumed to be valuable may not be.
+Getting an independent assessment protects all beneficiaries and ensures the estate is distributed fairly.

 Trust Deceased Estate Specialists’ Expertise!